 Since dose form is one of the definitional attributes used to describe the abstract classes of medicinal product objects in the main MPD models from section 7 (linear or mirror image); therefore the boundary between what is and what is not "a different dose form" defines what is or what is not an equivalent and therefore interchangeable medicinal product.
-Equivalence and interchangeability are themselves qualitative concepts that depend on their use case; this document focuses on MPD and patient care whereas other reference documents in UNICOM look at other use cases - for example the document related to pharmacovigilance.
+Equivalence and interchangeability are themselves qualitative concepts that depend on their use case; this document focuses on MPD and patient care whereas other deliverables in UNICOM look at other use cases - for example D8.7 and pharmacovigilance.